-Due to its proximity to Banff town, and the fact that you can take the Banff Gondola up to the peak instead of sweating it out on the trail means that Sulphur mountain can be a tad crowded during peak summer.
+Since it’s easy to access and visitors can take a scenic ride up the Banff Gondola up to the peak instead of sweating it out on the trail means that Sulphur mountain can be a tad crowded during peak summer.

 How Long Does Hiking Sulphur Mountain Take?

-In the summer I think ascending Sulphur Mountain is doable in one hour, and you could descend in about 45 minutes.
+I think ascending to Sulphur Mountain is doable in one hour in the summer, and you could descend in about 45 minutes.
 We spent about one hour enjoying the views from the top of Sulphur Mountain.

-There aren’t any WOW views on the hike until you reach the top, but if you like to take a lot of photos like us then factor in an extra 10 minutes.
+There aren’t any WOW views on the hike until you reach the top, but if you like to take many photos like us, then factor in an extra 10 minutes.

 How Hard is the Sulphur Mountain Trail?